textbrawlers/textbrawlers/README.md

 ```

 ## Code linting
 We use [standard](https://github.com/feross/standard) to check code syntax and enforce our code style.
-To check and even fix some problems; automatically inStall standard locally:
+To check and even fix some problems; automatically install standard locally:

 ```
 # Inställning standard